 Sarah is ROER4D’s Evaluation Advisor.
 Her role is to work with the ROER4D network hub team in developing and implementing the project’s evaluation strategy.
 She is supported in this evaluation facilitation by the IDRC-funded DECI-2 Project, which builds capacity in Utilization Focused Evaluation (UFE) and Communication.
 Sarah is also responsible for key data visualisations required for the co-ordination team and their outputs.
 Sarah is also managing the development of the project team’s planned outputs on their focus areas (research capacity building, networking, Communication, curation and dissemination, and evaluation) which will be published in the ROER4D project eBook.
 In 2015, Sarah also worked as a researcher on ROER4D sub-project 11 “Public funding for learning materials in South African basic education: Tracking budget allocation for OER.
 She has a passion for data, improving access to all types of scholarly outputs, science and research communication, and education.
 Sarah holds an MSc in Molecular and Cell Biology and an MPhil in Programme Evaluation.

-Thomas is the Data Administrator for the Research in Open Educational Resources for Development programme, and has worked on the Vice Chancellor’s Open Educational Resources Adaptation project and the Scholarly Communication in Africa Programme.
-His primary research interests revolve around Open Educational Resources and quantifying/analysing ‘impact’ in research and education.
+Thomas is the Project Curator for the Research in Open Educational Resources for Development programme.
+Previously, he served as thestudent coordinator for the Vice Chancellor’s Open Educational Resources Adaptation project and as a Research Assistant for the Scholarly Communication in Africa Programme.
+His primary research interests revolve around Open Educational Resources, qualitative Open Data de-identification and management, and quantifying/analysing ‘impact’ in research and education.
 He holds a Masters in Education, focusing on OER production and adaptation by postgraduate students at UCT.

 Henry Trotter is the Editorial Manager for ROER4D and a Researcher for one of the programme’s sub-projects.
 As part of the coordinating team, he works with Cheryl Hodgkinson-Williams and Michelle Willmers to manage the editorial process for the programme’s broader publication efforts.
 At the sub-project level, he works with Glenda Cox to identify why academics in South Africa choose to share or not share their teaching resources as open educational resources.
 With a keen interest in African history, culture, and higher education, Henry is the lead author of Seeking Impact and Visibility: Scholarly Communication in Southern Africa (2014) and the author of Sugar Girls & Seamen: A Journey into the World of Dockside Prostitution in South Africa (2008/2011).
 He is also a PhD student of African history at Yale University, working on completing his dissertation on South African port culture.